 To check some other Asian soup recipes on my blog, please check the links below:

-If you try any of my recipes and like it then please don’t miss to rate it in the comments section.
+If you try any of my recipes then don't miss to rate it in the comments section below.

 Fried hot tofu wonton soup

 Ingredients for fried wontons

 - 20 wonton wrappers You may also use spring roll wrappers for crispier wontons.

 - 1 cup firm tofu scrambled

 - 1/4 cup finely chopped spring onion keep white and green part separate

 - 1/4 teaspoon ginger powder